antihax/goesi/esi/docs/CorporationApi.md

 > GetCorporationsCorporationIdOk GetCorporationsCorporationId(ctx, corporationId, optional)
 Get corporation information

-Public information about a corporation  ---  This route is cached for up to 3600 seconds
+Public information about a corporation  ---  This route is cached for up to 3600 seconds  --- [This route has an available update](https://esi.tech.ccp.is/diff/latest/dev/#GET-/corporations/{corporation_id}/)

 ### Required Parameters